 Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
 Duplicate the table as needed.

 Communication: Communicate openly, freely, and accurately to engage and involve all shareholders.

-State and/or Local Priorities addressed by this goal: State Priorities: Priority 3: Parental Involvement (Engagement) Local Priorities: Governing Board Goal 2
+State Priorities: Priority 3: Parental Involvement (Engagement)